 They will be displayed in percents next to the language, so you can click on this figure and translate the rest manually.
 But, most likely, you will be lucky, and almost everything will be translated:

 You will also be able to set the default language, provide language switching on your website, set up language detection and selection, and more.

 Then, of course, everyone is interested in translating the content.
 In Drupal 8, it’s possible to make any content translatable — nodes, user profiles, menu items, comments, contact messages, taxonomy terms, and much more.
 You can set up in every detail, field by field, what should be translatable and what should not, in Configuration — Regional and Language — Content Translation.

 In addition, Drupal will let you translate the configuration, like image styles, content fields, account settings, user roles, comment types, and much more, in Configuration — Regional and Language — Configuration Translation.

 And you also get a handy user interface for user interface translations!
-It enables you use the available translations, correct them to your liking, or add your own.
+It enables you to use the available translations, correct them to your liking, or add your own.

 You are absolutely free to decide in every detail which elements should be multilingual on your website, according to your needs.